yutclubza/YutClubZa/AllCast-Wiki.md

  5. Push an install of the premium key to your device through the web portal.

 This should resolve the issue.

+## Showbox App
+To cast from Showbox to Allcast, download the [Growbox](https://www.reddit.com/r/showbox/comments/2xeiwi/growbox_a_solution_for_not_being_able_to_cast/) app.

+Showbox servers are often very slow.
+This can not be resolved by AllCast.

+## Casting Videos from Gallery is Slow

+This is usually due to congestion on your wireless network.
+To send a lower quality video that uses less wireless bandwidth, go into AllCast Settings and set the bitrate to 600000.

 ## Stop Casting
 When casting a file, there is a stop button that appears over the file.
 When you want cease casting, press that button, and the casting should stop.